Multimeter Working Principle

 This series resistance is also called the multiplier.
 The voltage range can be increased by increasing the number or value of multipliers.
 Either a selector switch is provided to select different ranges or some sockets indicating the voltage range are provided in a multimeter.

-While making, measurement one lead is inserted in the common socket and the other lead in the required voltage range socket.
+While making, the measurement one lead is inserted in the common socket and the other lead in the required voltage range socket.

 working principle of multimeter

 The desired AC voltage range is selected by the selector switch or sockets.
-When AC voltage is to be measured, the switch should be thrown to AC or test lead should be inserted in the AC socket.
-The range of multimeter should also be suitably selected.
+When AC voltage is to be measured, the switch should be thrown to AC or the test lead should be inserted in the AC socket.
+The range of the multimeter should also be suitably selected.

 Current Measurement by Multimeter